KolevVelyan/trustchain-superapp/debug/src/main/java/nl/tudelft/trustchain/debug/README.md

 The main idea of the integration procedure was to alter the socket that UTP uses.
 By design, the protocol relies on Datagram sockets, which are Java’s built-in sockets that handle UDP packet transfers.
 To be able to use the same Datagram socket as IPv8, which is successfully punctured, we would have to package UTP messages in IPv8 and not UDP, otherwise, a different socket has to be bound, preventing us from a coherent integration with the already existing network abstraction in the superapp.
 To tackle this, we created an extended Datagram socket, which overwrites some functionalities so that they utilize the IPv8 protocol.
 This “socket” is added as a listener to a community, which allows it to also listen for messages and handle messages with the appropriate IPv8 header ID (currently set to 254).

 Let’s go through an example usage of UTP in the context of our application.
-The sender initiates the communication by sending an IPv8 package containing the total size of their file.
+The sender initiates the communication by sending an IPv8 packet containing the total size of their file.
 Sending a byte array using UTP is done by creating a _UtpServerSocketChannel_ to which we provide our custom socket and we wait for the receiver to connect.
-After receiving the IPv8 package, containing the size of the file, the receiver establishes a _UtpSocketChannel_ and connects to the sender’s “server”.
+After receiving the IPv8 packet, containing the size of the file, the receiver establishes a _UtpSocketChannel_ and connects to the sender’s “server”.
 After the connection is established, the sender starts sending the file data (split into packets) to the receiver and tracks which packets need to be re-send using acknowledgement packets which the receiver sends back.
 After all packets have been received both parties close their UTP channels.

 ## Design Choices